Your guide to holidays in Dorset

 If your idea of the perfect escape from everyday life is long walks along the beach and fossil hunting in the very places that have been the sites of some of the world’s most important dinosaur-related finds then head to Dorset.
 The beaches of Lyme Regis and Bridport make the perfect places to inspire budding palaeontologists and see who can find an actual dinosaur fossil, and if you’re after sandy beaches with plenty of space head to Bournemouth…a resort truly blessed in the beach department!

 In fact, as Bournemouth’s officially the happiest place in the country then it’s the place to head to if you’re in need of some quality time somewhere special.
-Home to 7 blissful miles of sandy beach and the kind of family attractions that’ll have the kids wanting to stay on, Bournemouth’s got it all.
-Neighbouring Christchurch is easy on the eye too, and we’d recommend donning a large pair of sunglasses so you can spot celebrities as it’s a firm favourite with the rich and famous
+Home to seven blissful miles of sandy beach and the kind of family attractions that’ll have the kids wanting to stay on, Bournemouth’s got it all, and many of the thing to do and places to see revolve around its dinosaur-packed history so it’s great fun too.
+Neighbouring Christchurch is easy on the eye, and we’d recommend donning a large pair of sunglasses so you can spot celebrities as it’s a firm favourite with the rich and famous.

 More than a staggering 200,000 walkers traipse their merry way past Durdle Door every year, and if you’ve walked the section of coast path that passes through Lulworth Cove before then you’ll understand why it draws people in their droves.